 Toyota Yaris Recalls

-The headliner inside the vehicle does not comply with federal safety requirements, and may not protect the occupants of the vehicle from injury in a crash.
-The dealership will replace the headliner free of charge to correct the problem.
+The headliner inside the vehicle does not comply with required safety standards to protect from occupant injury in a crash.

 The rear wheels may lock up unexpectedly while driving, and rear brake components may become damaged.
 This could cause loss of vehicle control or less effective braking, increasing risk of an accident.

 The driver's seat my not properly lock in place.

 The driver's front airbag may not deploy as expected in the event of a crash.

 Power steering assist could be lost without warning making the vehicle difficult to steer.

 The power window master switch may overheat, melt, or possibly catch fire.